xiph/flac/man/flac.md

 OPTION.** This option is useful for example in transcoding media servers, where the client does not support ReplayGain.

-The equals sign and \<specification\> is optional.
-If omitted, the default specification is 0aLn1.

 The \<specification\> is a shorthand notation for describing how to	apply ReplayGain.
-All components are optional but order is important. '\[\]' means 'optional'. '\|' means 'or'. '{}' means required.
+All elements are optional - defaulting to 0aLn1 - but order is important.
 The format is:

 \[\<preamp\>\]\[a\|t\]\[l\|L\]\[n{0\|1\|2\|3}\]